zuke0000/Satellite-Photo-Simulation/README.md

 ## Improvements to be made
 - Trees should not collide with buildings
 - Shadows can look more realistic
-- Building colors are too saturated with color
+- Building colors are too saturated
 - Geometry nodes is a possible avenue of procedurally generating areas